- Although there aren’t any completely gluten-free restaurants in Las Vegas, many offer gluten-free items on their traditional menu.

-For those suffering from gluten intolerance, a vacation to a city with an unknown restaurant landscape can be a frightening proposition.
+For those suffering from gluten intolerance, vacationing in a city with an unknown restaurant landscape can be a frightening proposition.

 Gluten-Free Restaurants On The Strip

 Border Grill at Mandalay Bay: Craving gluten-free Mexican cuisine?
 Check out Border Grill which offers an extensive selection of gluten-free items on their menu which are clearly marked with a “GF”.

 Emeril’s New Orleans Fish House at MGM Grand: Serving upwards of 20 gluten-free items on their menu, Emeril’s clearly marks applicable selections with a “GF”.

 International Smoke at MGM Grand: If you’re in the mood for BBQ, look no further than International Smoke.
 With over 20 items on the menu clearly labeled as gluten-free, there is likely to be something for all tastes.

 Scarpetta at Cosmopolitan: In addition to offering a separate gluten-free menu that features items like pasta, steaks, chicken marsala, and more, Scarpetta also provides views of the neighboring Fountains of Bellagio.

 Eggslut at Cosmopolitan: An honorable mention, Eggslut specializes in high-quality, inexpensive (around $10) breakfast sandwiches.
 Guests are offered the option of upgrading to a gluten-free bun for an extra $1.
-See the menu here.

 Yolos Mexican Grill at Planet Hollywood: A large portion of Yolos menu is gluten-free, and those options are clearly labeled as “GF”.
 Entrees that are gluten-free include a selection of enchiladas, fajitas, street tacos, and more at a $15 – $20 price point.

-Mon Ami Gabi: Located along the Las Vegas Strip, Mon Ami Gabi offers a selection of gluten-free menu items to include steak frites, salmon, trout, and side dishes.
+Mon Ami Gabi: Located along the Las Vegas Strip, Mon Ami Gabi offers a selection of gluten-free menu items including steak frites, salmon, trout, and side dishes.

 All items available in gluten-sensitive form are labeled with a “GS”.
 Yard House is also extremely affordable, with most entrees costing less than $20.

 Joe’s Seafood at Caesars Palace: Also located in the Forum Shops at Caesars Palace, Joe’s offers a full gluten-free menu that offers an extensive number of selections.

 True Food Kitchen at Caesars Palace: Gluten-free menu items at True Food Kitchen include a selection of salads, desserts, and entrees such as a Grass-Fed Flank Steak, Poke Bowl, and Spaghetti Squash Casserole.
-See the full menu here.

 Yardbird Southern at Venetian: Offering about 10 glutin-free menu items, notable options at Yardbird include St. Louis Style Pork Ribs, Sweet Tea Braised Short Ribs, and a Butter Lettuce & Grilled Mango Salad among others.
 Items on Yardbird’s menu that are gluten-free are labeled “GF”.